03-15-2-08: May Lumber: Home Improvement Store Sales Surge as Lumber Mills Shut Down

 FB 1 FB 2

-The average volatility shown below suggests that a major change in direction to up is imminent at a volatility low point.
+The average volatility shown below suggests that a change in major trend to down is imminent at a volatility low point.

 Range/Volatilitiy Chart